 In fact, the restitution that Zacchaeus made was not simply to even out things in making wrongs right.
 He returned four for one in the spirit of the Old Testament restitution requirement.

-There are, or course, a number of very sound reasons why restitution should be a part of our becoming a disciple of Christ:
+There are a number of very sound reasons why making restitution like Zacchaeus should be a part of our becoming and living as disciples of Christ:

 Maybe the Holy Spirit is dealing with you about making something right.
 Is God leading you?
 Why not write a letter or an email right now, or pick up the telephone and call?
 You'll be glad you did.

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now The Foundry.
+I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
+It was published in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes produced The Foundry.

 Other devotional articles: Year-long series in Standard Amateur Radio experiences Christmas Come Ye Apart Devotionals about pastors